zerotier/docs/docs/rules.md

 ### Rule Definition Language {#34ruledefinitionlanguageaname3_4a}

-Raw rule sets are verbose and difficult to write, so we created a minimal rule definition language that’s easier for human beings.
+Raw rule sets are verbose and difficult to write, so we created a minimal rule definition language that's easier for human beings.

 The parser for this language can be found in the [rule-compiler subfolder of the ZeroTierOne project](https://github.com/zerotier/ZeroTierOne/tree/master/rule-compiler) and as [zerotier-rule-compiler](https://www.npmjs.com/package/zerotier-rule-compiler) on NPM.
-It’s written in JavaScript and is the same code that powers the in-browser editor in ZeroTier Central.
+It's written in JavaScript and is the same code that powers the in-browser editor in ZeroTier Central.

 ### An Introductory Example {#341anintroductoryexampleaname3_4_1a}